-Prerequisite: Placement in ENG 101 or completion of required Developmental English courses
+Prerequisite: Placement in ENG\ 101 or completion of required Developmental English courses

-PHL 118 Women and Moral Rights
+Women and Moral Rights 3

 In this course, students will examine the view of contemporary philosophers on abortion, affirmative action, gender roles, and sexism.
 This course will examine the writings of feminist philosophers who have examined issues of preferential treatment, exploitation and gender role stereotyping, among others.
-The course will use philosophical analyses to examine questions of ethics from a gendered perspective.
+The course will use philosophical analysis to examine questions of ethics from a gendered perspective.

-PHL 135 Symbolic Logic 3
+Symbolic Logic